 Students who believe that on the basis of computer proficiency acquired prior to joining university they should be exempt from taking COMP 101 may sit for the AUD Computer Proficiency Examination.
-If exempted, the student will be required to substitute COMP 101 with COMP 103, COMP 110 or ENGG 140.
-(Engineering Majors are not required to substitute any course if they have been exempted from COMP 101).
+If exempted, the student will be required to substitute COMP 101 with ENGG 140.
+Students applying to any of the Engineering majors, are required to take the university's computer Proficiency Exam prior to their first term of admission into Engineering.
+A student who fails the Exam will be required to enroll in and pass COMP 101 within his/her first term of admission.
+In such cases, COMP 101 will not count towards any of the School of Engineering program (Engineering Majors are not required to substitute any course if they have been exempted from COMP 101).